UOsaka-Harada-Laboratory/rebel_tutorials/README.md

 ## Installation

-1. Connect an ethernet cable between the host computer and the ethernet port of ReBel
+1. Connect an Ethernet cable between the host computer and the Ethernet port of ReBel
 2. Set the network configuration as below
     <img src=image/network.png width=280>
     - The ros node expects to reach the robot at the IP and port`192.168.3.11:3920`